Crimsmaster3000/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first GitHub repository.
-Le's get started with GitHub
+Let's get started with GitHub

 This line was modified manually during conflicts resolution